Q: What's the difference between a "legal investigator" and a "private investigator"?

 Q: What kind of background investigations do you conduct?

-A: I have conducted background investigations for military and civilian individuals who are seeing Top Secret Security Clearances for years.
-I am well versed in those type investigations as well as those needed for court or case preparation purposes.
+A: I have conducted background investigations for military and civilian individuals who are seeking Top Secret Security Clearances for years.
+I am well versed in those types of investigations as well as those needed for court or case preparation purposes.

 My background investigations cover a wide range of services.
 It really depends on your definition of ‘background investigation”: